-= Course available through Distance Learning (see page 47).
+(This program is being discontinued and is not accepting new students.)

-OFFICE ASSISTANT
+★ See page 269 for courses in this category.

 • Certificate in Office Assistant

 Program Description

 The Office Assistant program offers entry-level office-related skills for students who prefer to begin an office career quickly.
 Students acquire basic English, computer, word processing and interpersonal skills.

-NOTE: The courses in this program may be applied toward an Office Administration certificate or associate of applied science degree.
+Note: The courses in this program may be applied toward an Office Technology certificate or associate of applied science degree.

 Career and Advancement Opportunities

-Many graduates decide to continue for their Office Administration certificate or associate of applied science degree.
+Many graduates decide to continue for their Office Technology certificate or associate of applied science degree.

 Special Requirements

 None.